TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 The Raspberry Pi 5 supports both Dual-band 802.11ac Wi-Fi and Gigabit Ethernet[3].
 Ethernet connection will be the priority option.

 <sup>9</sup>
 Even though the Raspberry Pi is going to be inside the building, a case will be designed to prevent any direct physical contact.
-For example, the storage drive won't be easily accessed by random.
+For example, the storage drive won't be easily accessed by random person.

 ## Schematic
 ![image](https://github.com/mrnye42/Drone-Tracker-Project/assets/113947428/01cd0112-f276-4ddb-9253-85a3b34842e7)